 GS

-The performance of individuals continues to be monitored on a termly basis through progress meetings with the Head and Deputy Headteacher.
+The performance of individuals continues to be monitored on a termly basis through progress meetings with the SLT.
+The performance of groups, including those with SEND, takes place on a termly and annual basis through SEND/EHCP review meetings with Inclusion Lead and class teacher.

-The Head teacher maintains a ‘Incident Record’ which details any reported incidents of discrimination, including disability discrimination, and the subsequent action that has been carried out by the staff.
-All such incidents are included in the termly report to Governors.
+The Head teacher maintains details any reported incidents of discrimination, including disability discrimination, and the subsequent action that has been carried out by the staff.
+This is recorded on CPOMS.
+All such incidents will be included in the termly report to governors.

 © Copyright 2020–2024 Moorfield Primary School